TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/setupscript.rst

 So far we have been dealing with pure and non-pure Python modules, which are usually not run by themselves but imported by scripts.

-Scripts are files containing Python source code, intended to be started from the command line.
+Scripts are files containing Python source code, intended to be started kutoka the command line.
 Scripts don't require Distutils to do anything very complicated.
 The only clever feature is that if the first line of the script starts with ``#!`` and contains the word "python", the Distutils will adjust the first line